shaik1002/biggitlabbomb/doc/user/group/manage.md

 > - [Enabled](https://gitlab.com/gitlab-org/gitlab/-/issues/382055) the flag `diff_preview_in_email` on GitLab.com, self-managed, and GitLab Dedicated in GitLab 17.1.

 FLAG:
-A feature flag controls the availability of this feature.
+The availability of this feature is controlled by a feature flag.
 For more information, see the history.

-When you comment on code in a merge request, GitLab includes a few lines of the diff in the email notification to participants.
+When you review code in a merge request and comment on a line of code, GitLab includes a few lines of the diff in the email notification to participants.
 Some organizational policies treat email as a less secure system, or might not control their own infrastructure for email.
 This can present risks to IP or